 2. Team member and pro-climber, Bo Burke, caught crawling out of a woodpecker hole in a 3,000 year-old giant sequoia.

-3. Shown here is climber/volunteer Luminescent Doug at 240 feet up.
+3. Shown here is climber/volunteer Doug Tochtrop at 240 feet up.
 This guy took volunteer duties to a whole new productive level, collecting premium branch tip material way out there, a place where it is guaranteed, no man has ever gone before.
 Doug exemplified the volunteer spirit, going above and beyond for the benefit of the Expedition.

 4. Team members Kev Bingham and Nick Markley scaled the massive sequoia behind them to collect both branch tip material and cones.
 These men knew they were risking their lives to perform these delicate operations at incredible heights.
 Every climber handled their duties like true champions.